Four years of ISO 45001

 How do you feel ISO 45001 has performed in the four years since its publication especially given how much the world of work has changed in that time?

-Well my sense is that ISO 45001 has been well received by users and that its recognized as a step forward from OSHAS 18001 in a number of areas.
-I guess in particular at leadership, worker consultation and participation, and perhaps most particularly the requirements around context of the organization and that emphasis that the management system needs to be tailored to really reflect the particular circumstances of each organization.
+Well my sense is that ISO 45001 has been well received by users and that its recognised as a step forward from OSHAS 18001 in a number of areas.
+I guess in particular at leadership, worker consultation and participation, and perhaps most particularly the requirements around context of the organisation and that emphasis that the management system needs to be tailored to really reflect the particular circumstances of each organisation.

 Great and being very specific for a moment, what about remote working, how well does the ISO 45001 address that?